 You can manage multiple debts through one payment — and this makes life easier.
 You won’t have to prioritize credit cards or risk additional late fees.
 Instead, everything will be together in one fixed-rate payment.

-Letting credit card debt mount increases the likelihood of financial penalties.
+Letting credit card debt mount up increases the likelihood of financial penalties.
 It also can damage your credit score.
 You’re better off addressing the problem and developing a budgeting strategy to avoid future debt.

 How to Consolidate Debt